Fees may apply if you are transported by ambulance to a hospital, transferred between hospitals, or when you are discharged from hospital.

 (This includes federal programs and private coverage)

-• When you are charged fees, you will receive a bill in the mail from the BC Ambulance Service or from the health authority from where you were transferred.
+- When you are charged fees, you will receive a bill in the mail from the BC Ambulance Service, the patient transfer service company, and/or the health authority from where you were transferred.

 Travel assistance for patients travelling to access medical care outside their home community